Julius Meinl V: Early life

-Julius Meinl V was born in Vienna, Austria to a wealthy family.
+Julius Meinl V was born in Vienna, Austria, to a wealthy family.
 To prepare him to join the family business, he was educated at the Ecole des Hautes Etudes Economiques, Juridiques et Sociales, St Gallen, one of the world's leading business schools.
 He then gained experience in London with Swiss Bank Corporation and later in the United States with Brown Brothers Harriman, America's oldest and largest private bank.
 As a boy, Meinl V went to school in Austria, before finishing a degree in banking in Switzerland at the University of St. Gallen.

 Family (and family business) history

 The Julius Meinl name is synonymous with the family business, and the brand is one of the most well known and prestigious in Austria.
 The family fortunes were built initially upon the manufacture and sale of quality ground coffee.
 From this beginning the company grew steadily and successfully, retailing an increasingly wide variety of foods.
 Over time it become the upmarket grocery multiple, with outlets throughout Austria and in many other Central and Eastern European countries.
 It also became one of Austria's largest companies.

 In 1938, Meinl V's grandfather Julius Meinl III (1903–1991) was forced to leave Austria along with his Jewish wife and their son Meinl IV, while the rest of the Meinl family remained in Austria.
 Meinl V's mother's family also fled Austria, just managing to escape in 1940.
 Meinl III took his family to Britain.
 For this "act of treachery" the German government revoked the citizenship of the Meinl family, denouncing them as "enemies of the Reich".
-Meinl family became naturalised British citizens in 1946.
+The Meinl family became naturalised British citizens in 1946.

 During the course of World War II, Meinl III was in close contact with the authorities in Britain, providing advice and assistance on the manner in which the Nazi Party had extended its influence on Central Europe through the infiltration of the management of large retail organisations.
-After the war, Julius Meinl III assisted the Central Commission for Germany and Austria in the process of denazification of Austria.
+After the war, Meinl III assisted the Central Commission for Germany and Austria in the process of denazification of Austria.
 Meinl's contribution involved the identification of significant Nazi sympathisers who were occupying positions of authority in Austria and who had remained undetected.
-This work merely added to the growing list of those within Austria with a distaste for the name, Meinl.
+This work added to the growing number of those in Austria with a distaste for the name Meinl.

 Nevertheless, the family returned to Austria to begin the task of rebuilding the family business, which they did with considerable success, expanding the range of its retail operations throughout central Europe.
 It also ventured into banking, building a simple savings business into a small private bank.